splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/7-member-functions/0-panorama/03-inheritance.md

 ---
 title: Inheritance
+banner:
+    content: |
+        Advanced topic!
+You may want to skip this and return later...
 ---

 With classes (and structs in C++) we can now create objects that contain data and functionality.
 This different way of thinking about organising our code led to a new programming capability: *inheritance*.